 All KiwiSaver Scheme Providers must ensure they meet regulatory standards and act with customer interests in mind.

 KiwiSaver Scheme Managers must exercise care, diligence and skill in the investment of scheme assets, and act in accordance with the stated investment policy and objectives.
 The FMA monitors that KiwiSaver Schemes are compliant with their obligations.
 Additionally, KiwiSaver Scheme Trustees also have a responsibility as front-line supervisors for monitoring the management and administration of these schemes.

 Trustees Executors Limited acts as the Supervisor of the Scheme.
 A supervisor is a licensed entity independent of a KiwiSaver scheme provider that supervises the provider’s management of the scheme.
 KiwiSaver schemes are trusts, and (except for restricted KiwiSaver schemes) the terms of the trust deed states that the supervisor (or another custodian) must hold all contributions and investments in trust for the investors.

 A custodian plays a key role in protecting your investments.
 They hold your money and investments (i.e. keep custody of them) on your behalf.
 So they are the legal holder of your assets while you are the beneficial and ultimate owner.

-The Manager’s Head of Funds Management monitors investment performance daily by reviewing each fund’s unit price, which will reflect any significant changes in the value of individual assets held by the Fund.
+The Investment Manager monitors investment performance daily by reviewing each fund’s unit price, which will reflect any significant changes in the value of individual assets held by the fund.

 The investment processes followed by the manager

-Each fund has its own underlying philosophy outlined in the SIPO document, for example, in relation to the New Zealand Fixed Interest fund:
+Each fund has its own underlying philosophy outlined in the SIPO document.
+The manager will use this information to guide their investment decision.